 Overtime - Yellow numbers indicate that the time is in overtime

-Auto Clock Out - Exclamation mark indicates that a user has been auto-clocked out of their schedule
+Auto Clock Out - The exclamation mark indicates that a user has been auto-clocked out of their schedule

-Overnight shift - Chain icon indicates that a shift is spanning across two days
+Overnight shift - The chain icon indicates that a shift is spanning across two days

 Vacation - Blue text indicates absence hours